HOW MUCH IS TUITION?

 HOW DOES THE APPLICATION PROCESS WORK?

-Please see the Admissions Page for full details.
+Please see the Admissions Page

 DOES THE DATE THAT I SUBMIT MY APPLICATION MATTER AND IS THERE A FEE?